Home

 • Physical discomfort when entering or exiting the litter box.
 If your cat has arthritis or hip issues, injury or some sort of strain, or other condition causing pain or weakness.
 Senior cats are especially susceptible to mobility problems.

-Cats can develop a preference for texture and location at any time.
-Punishment often makes the problem worse, and patience is essential to solving the problem.
-So, if your cat suddenly decides to use your living room floor for a cat box, don't punish.
-Stress of some sort due to a change in environment, routine, and so on is a major cause of cat box problems.
+If your cat suddenly decides to use your living room floor for a cat box, don't punish.
+It's worth repeating that stress of some sort due to a change in environment, routine, and so on is a major cause of cat box problems.

 Remember that if a medical problem is the root cause, you cannot solve the problem until it is addressed.
 Also keep in mind that once the medical problem is solved, there will be behavioral issues and litter box retraining to deal with.
-Your job is to reduce the stress and/or reverse the preferences that have developed.